 The gameplay of Dragon Quest Heroes: Rocket Slime consists of 2 major aspects, on foot exploration and epic tank battles.
 This section will deal only with the non tank-related portions of the game.

-The on foot portions of Rocket Slime look and play somewhat similar to the Gameboy Zelda games.
-Your character's attack is handled through stretching the slime out with the a button to slingshot him through enemies.
-Rocket also has the ability to pick up multiple items at the same time, and this is critical to gameplay
+The on foot portions of Rocket Slime look and play somewhat similar to the Game Boy Zelda games.
+Your character's attack is handled through stretching the slime out with the A button to slingshot him through enemies.
+Rocket also has the ability to pick up multiple items at the same time, a critical gameplay mechanic.

-During the normal "stages" in the game the gameplay centers around your character, Rocket, as he attempts to rescue the citizens of Boingburg and defeat the Plob.
+During the normal stages in the game, the gameplay centers around Rocket as he attempts to rescue the citizens of Boingburg and defeat the Plob.
 These innocent civilians can be rescued either directly from the level through exploration, or through tank battles (more on those later).
 A majority of the gameplay centers around gathering items, and then throwing them onto the "Slime Rails" carts for transport back to town.
 Not only can miscellaneous objects such as chests and bombshells be collected, so can enemies.
-Having a good supply of items is essential for crafting, and return a certain number of the same enemy and they will offer to join your crew!
+Returning a certain number of the same enemy will result in them offering to join your crew!

 Partial Enemy List

 There are 7 stages in the game.

 - Forewood Forest

 - Flying Clawtress

 In DQH: Rocket Slime, most major fights are tank battles, occurring at a rate of 3-5 per level.
 Tank battles take place across both screens of the DS, and many different strategies can be employed.